☐ A Specific Goal

 ☐ Materials that Stand Out and Get Attention

 You know you need a strong resume.
-Other essentials include an engaging, keyword-optimized LinkedIn profile and an attention-grabbing cover letter you can customize for each job.
+Other essentials include an engaging, keyword-optimized LinkedIn profile and an attention-grabbing cover letter.
 Aside from written documents, you need effective answers to common questions like “Tell me about yourself,” “Why are you looking for a new job?” and “What are you looking for?”
 You also need plenty of good success stories.

 ☐ Interview Preparation